holdennix/handbook/1DMotion.md

 ## Introduction

-We will use the following set up as our basis for understanding the simple motion of an object in one dimension:
+We will use the following setup as our basis for understanding the simple motion of an object in one dimension:

 ![Ball sitting at 0 on x-axis](./figures/still_ball.jpg)

 The ball at the center can roll in either the $+x$ or the $-x$ direction.
 Lets see how we can describe this motion.
-First we will define the position of the ball, $x$, as a function of time, $t$.
+First, we will define the position of the ball, $x$, as a function of time, $t$.
 For a stationary ball:

 $$
 \begin{equation}